The Egyptian Museum Cairo

 The Pharaoh Chephren or Khafre

 As we tour through the artistry of the ages, I continued to be impressed.
 The painted limestone statue of a scribe holding the tools of his trade, had eyes made of crystal, outlined with copper strips, with copper nails for the pupils.
-He appeared to be looking right back at you through the ages.
+He appeared to be looking right back at me through the ages.

 The Pharaoh Chephren's large, black statue shows the builder of the second pyramid at Giza, with the god Horus, as a falcon, protecting the King as it sits spreading his wings around the back of the King’s head.